Justin-Stauffer/c-learning/learning-docs/02-firmware-build-process.md

 What the linker does:
 1. Combines all .o files
 2. Resolves function calls (connects main() to init_devices())
-3. Assigns final memory addresses using .icf file
+3. Assigns final memory addresses using linker script
 4. Adds startup code
 5. Creates complete memory image